Here was my experience at Marine Corps Boot Camp in San Diego, California.

 – Pushing the Nile:

 My DI came up with this one.
 There were two rooms: The squad bay, and the head (bathroom).
 No door separated the two rooms, just a 6 foot wide opening.
 The tiles on the bathroom floor were different from the cement on the squad bay floor.
 In the bathroom there were two nozzles on which hoses could be attached.
 Why?
 I HAVE NO IDEA!
 The DI would turn the nozzles on and pour buckets of dirt on the floor.
 The recruits job?
 Never allow the water or dirt to touch the squad bay floor.
-His tool?

 – My shortest meal was on graduation day; I sat in my chair, and got back up immediately.
 That was the meal.